You never have an unkind word spoken at your holiday table or someone stalking away from the dining room screaming, do you?

 - add space for self-care

-- allow interruptions remembering how God has surprised with some in the past
+- allow interruptions and remember how God has surprised with some in the past

 It’s not up to me to counsel my family, but I can change.